 The concept of the living room being full of distractions from the TV is of course nothing new; be they board games or magazines, friends or family, there has always been something else drawing our eyes elsewhere (and let’s not forget that the living room pre-dates the television!).
 Increasingly, however, it is the lure of online that is having a dramatic impact on our TV-watching behavior.
 Whether we are sharing thoughts with our personal networks via Facebook or expressing an opinion in the open-source world of Twitter, we are engaging with TV content in new and dynamic ways.
-So how can programme makers and media owners make sense of this change in behavior and engagement using online conversations?
+So how can programme makers and media owners make sense of this change in behavior and audience engagement using online conversations?

 In a recent project, we took an approach that uses real people – as opposed to software - to review conversations, categorize and make sense of them.
 Looking at popular UK TV programs such as The Great British Bake Off (@BritishBakeOff), Downton Abbey (@DowntonAbbey) and Match of the Day (@BBCMOTD), our findings have been used to shape marketing, promotion and advertising strategies.
 Read more here >>